Locations:

 Symptoms and Causes

-Symptoms of candidiasis vary depending on the location of the infection.
-Symptoms of candidiasis include:
+Candidiasis symptoms vary depending on the type and location of the infection.
+Symptoms of candidiasis may include:

-A candidiasis infection is the result of an overgrowth of Candida yeast due to an imbalance of healthy bacteria and yeast in your body.
-Triggers that disrupt the balance of bacteria and yeast include:
+An overgrowth of Candida yeast causes candidiasis infections.
+This occurs when there’s an imbalance between healthy bacteria and Candida yeast on your body.
+Triggers that can disrupt this balance include:

 Diagnosis and Tests

-Your healthcare provider will diagnose candidiasis after a physical examination of the affected area.
-They will also ask you questions about your symptoms, including the severity of your symptoms and how long you’ve experienced them.
-Your healthcare provider will also test the infection to identify the type of yeast that is overgrown, which better determines your treatment options.
+Your healthcare provider will perform a physical examination of the affected area and ask you about your medical history.
+They’ll also ask you questions about your symptoms, including their severity and how long you’ve had them.

 Advertisement